 SQL injection UNION attacks are typically aimed at vulnerable applications that use the SELECT statement to filter the data they retrieve.
 A single attack may involve the attacker triggering altered queries for fetching sensitive data.

-A successful attack is primarily dependent on a hacker’s masquerading skills while he determines the column-level data returned by the original query.
+A successful attack primarily depends on a hacker’s masquerading skills while he determines the column-level data returned by the original query.
 Such an attack aims to discover the compatible data type that can be accepted through the attacker’s malicious query.
 Let us understand this better with a scenario.

 Assume a website darwin.com allows users to list vehicle products by size.
 The application uses a user-provided field Size that runs the following original query to return the results to the user looking to buy a sedan: